Gabriel-Al-Roumy/Employee-Management-System-javaFX/README.md

 - **IntelliJ IDEA** (or any Java IDE)
 - **XAMPP** (for MySQL)

+### To log in when running the application
+Username : admin
+password : admin

 ### Steps to Run
 1. Clone this repository:
    ```bash